Blosc/blogsite/posts/bytedelta-enhance-compression-toolset.rst

 - `Intel i9-10940X processor and 64 GB RAM.
 Debian 22.04. <https://www.blosc.org/docs/era5-pds/plot_transcode_data-i10k.html>`_
 - `Intel i9-13900K processor and 32 GB RAM.
 Clear Linux. <https://www.blosc.org/docs/era5-pds/plot_transcode_data-i13k.html>`_

+Reproducing the benchmarks is straightforward.
+First, `download the data <https://github.com/Blosc/python-blosc2/blob/main/bench/ndarray/download_data.py>`_; the downloaded files will be in the new `era5_pds/` directory.
+Then perform `the series of benchmarks <https://github.com/Blosc/python-blosc2/blob/main/bench/ndarray/transcode_data.py>`_; this is takes time, so grab coffee and wait 30 min (fast workstations) to 6 hours (slow laptops).
+Finally, run the `plotting Jupyter notebook <https://github.com/Blosc/python-blosc2/blob/main/bench/ndarray/plot_transcode_data.ipynb>`_ to explore your results.
+If you wish to share your results with the `Blosc development team <contact@blosc.org>`_, we will appreciate hearing from you!

 Conclusion
 ----------